rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/16_lecture.md

 ---
 ### what we'll learn
 > Lecture Name : Crack Zip File Password in Kali Linux | Fcrackzip
-> 1) how to crack the zip file password via "fcrackzip" using directory methods
+> 1) Practical Work : how to crack the zip file password via "fcrackzip" using directory methods
-> 2) how to recover the zip file password via "fcrackzip" using bruteForce method/mode
+> 2) Practical Work : how to recover the zip file password via "fcrackzip" using bruteForce method/mode

 ### Overview
 - we'll see "how to recover lost password of zip file" + "How to crack the password of zip file via BruteForce & Dictionary methods" <br>